-Torque Reaction Arms are commonly used in a variety of manufacturing environments.
+Torque Reaction Arms or assembly arms are commonly used in a variety of manufacturing environments.
 They take the tool weight and torque out of the operator’s hands.
 The ergonomic benefits are priceless.

 The Benefits of Using a Torque Reaction Arm: